 Catholic schools face the dilemma of meeting the requirements of the Religious Education policy Fostering Hope and of the National Curriculum.
 In practice this means that Religious Education and the learning area Life Orientation compete for the same 2 hours of the school week.
 Innovative and creative strategies need to be developed so that the offering of Religious Education remains central to the school's curriculum without prejudicing the National Curriculum.
 We offer such a strategy which we call A Harmonious Marriage.

 In practice, the harmonious implementation of Fostering Hope together with the requirements of the National Curriculum calls for creative planning and timetabling.
 To see the implications for religious Education that arise from the new Curriculum and Assessment Policy Statements (CAPS), click here.

 Teachers in Catholic schools need to adopt a critical approach to the use of materials provided by the Department of Education, especially in the learning area Life Skills/Life Orientation, so that their teaching is in harmony with the school's Catholic vision.
 A document of the Catholic Schools Proprietors' Association (CaSPA), Sexuality Education Guidelines for Catholic Schools, provides guidelines on the use of sexuality education materials distributed or purchased in public schools.

 The multi-religious dimension of our society is featured in the Catholic school Religious Education curriculum and in the Religion Education component of Life Orientation.
 A calendar of major festivals of the world religions, and a supplement including days of national and international significance is provided as a resource for making this dimension visible in the school.

 Click here for a full liturgical calendar.

-The following paraliturgies, while designed for a specific year, can easily be adpated to suit current contexts and needs.
+The following paraliturgies can easily be adapted to suit current contexts and needs.

-Click here fro a paraliturgy to mark the Jewish New Year festival Rosh Hashanah (Thursday 21 September 2017)
+Click here for a paraliturgy to mark the Jewish New Year festival Rosh Hashanah 5779 (Monday 10 September 2018).